 Rugby League remains an important target for us.
-We target one or two league games per year, and we have already booked the England v New Zealand Rugby League Test for November 2010 and we will continue to work on opportunities to bring games from the NRL competition to Wellington.
+We will continue to target one or two league games per year, especially internationals.
+We will continue to work on opportunities to bring games from the NRL competition to Wellington, provided that these opportunities are financially viable.